OCR-D/ocrd-website/site/en/spec/ocrd_eval.md

 $s = \frac{1}{e * (1/e_{50}) + 1}$

+Furthermore, in the special case where…
+- the segmentation on both sides is identical (only order differs → no matching needed)
+- order is always strictly monotonic (no unordered subgroups involved → no misclassification other than successor vs predecessor)

+…[Quirós and Vidal 2022](https://ieeexplore.ieee.org/document/9413256) evaluate reading order simply as rank distance, using the metrics _Normalized Spearman's footrule distance_ and _Kendall's Tau rank distance_.

 ##### mAP (mean Average Precision)

 This score was originally devised for object detection in photo scenery (where overlaps are allowed and cannot conflict with text flow).